 Born in eastern Kentucky, Dr. Jude has been a staple to the healthcare community since earning his medical degree in 2015.
 Before pursuing a medical degree, Dr. Jude worked as a leader in the fiber optics industry.
 Ultimately he would change his career path in hopes of serving others in a medical role.

 Dr. Jude completed a bachelor’s degree in biomedical sciences from Marshall University in 2011.
 Soon after graduating he would enroll and earn a doctorate degree in osteopathic medicine from the University of Pikeville in 2015.
+He completed his residency in 2018 at Holzer Health System.

 He would return home after graduation and serve the Lawrence County, Kentucky community at Three Rivers Medical Center as an emergency room physician.
 Most recently he is the lead physician at Pioneer Rural Health, an Addiction Recovery Care enterprise, near downtown Louisa, Kentucky where he provides quality healthcare to his community.

-Dr. Jude married his wife in 2016 and together are raising their two sons.
+Dr. Jude married his wife in 2016 and together are raising their three sons.
 In his spare time, Dr. Jude enjoys the outdoors, farming, growing his coin and baseball card collections, and spending time with his family.